Turbofan: High-bypass turbofan

 Schematic diagram illustrating a 2-spool, high-bypass turbofan engine with an unmixed exhaust.
 The low-pressure spool is coloured green and the high-pressure one purple.
 Again, the fan (and booster stages) are driven by the low-pressure turbine, but more stages are required.
 A mixed exhaust is often employed.

 To further improve fuel economy and reduce noise, almost all jet airliners and most military transport aircraft (e.g., the C-17) are powered by low-specific-thrust/high-bypass-ratio turbofans.
 These engines evolved from the high-specific-thrust/low-bypass-ratio turbofans used in such aircraft in the 1960s.
-Modern combat aircraft tend to use low-bypass ratio turbofans, and some military transport aircraft use turboprops.
+Some such aircraft use turboprops instead.

 Low specific thrust is achieved by replacing the multi-stage fan with a single-stage unit.
 Unlike some military engines, modern civil turbofans lack stationary inlet guide vanes in front of the fan rotor.
 The fan is scaled to achieve the desired net thrust.

 The core (or gas generator) of the engine must generate enough power to drive the fan at its rated mass flow and pressure ratio.
 Improvements in turbine cooling/material technology allow for a higher (HP) turbine rotor inlet temperature, which allows a smaller (and lighter) core, potentially improving the core thermal efficiency.
 Reducing the core mass flow tends to increase the load on the LP turbine, so this unit may require additional stages to reduce the average stage loading and to maintain LP turbine efficiency.
 Reducing core flow also increases bypass ratio.
 Bypass ratios greater than 5:1 are increasingly common; the Pratt & Whitney PW1000G, which entered commercial service in 2016, attains 12.5:1.

 Further improvements in core thermal efficiency can be achieved by raising the overall pressure ratio of the core.
 Improvements in blade aerodynamics can reduce the number of extra compressor stages required, and variable geometry stators enable high-pressure-ratio compressors to work surge-free at all throttle settings.